-At December 31, 2023, the Company had a \$15.0 billion committed unsecured resolving subordinated line of credit with NB Holdings.
-This borrowing, which has been approved for regulatory capital purposes, has variable interest rates based on secured overnight financing rates plus a market-based spread.
+The Company has a \$15.0 billion committed unsecured revolving subordinated line of credit with NB Holdings which has been approved for regulatory capital purposes.
 The credit line will mature on June 29, 2029 and may automatically be extended by one year unless specified actions are taken 390 days prior to the maturity date.
-At December 31, 2023, \$7.15 billion was outstanding on the line of credit.
+At December 31, 2024, \$7.15 billion was outstanding on the line of credit.